smbirch/smbirch/README.md

+Hi!
-Hi, I'm Spencer Birch.
-Welcome to my GitHub page.
+I'm Spencer Birch, welcome to my GitHub page.
 I work in IT and mess around with code on the side.
 Feel free to take a look!